 Now, she has teamed up with trauma specialist Dr. David Treleaven to help people work with these challenges.
-Their new three-day First Do No Harm training program is aimed at meditation teachers and providers of mindfulness-based interventions—therapeutic techniques rooted in mindfulness practices—but the lessons are helpful for anyone who meditates.
-The first program took place April 6–8 in in Shrewsbury, Massachusetts, and Britton, Lindahl, and Treleaven will be running similar programs in the future.
+Their three-day First Do No Harm training program is aimed at meditation teachers and providers of mindfulness-based interventions—therapeutic techniques rooted in mindfulness practices—but the lessons are helpful for anyone who meditates.
+The first program took place April 6–8, 2018 in Shrewsbury, Massachusetts, and Britton, Lindahl, and Treleaven will be running similar programs in the future.

 Below, Britton discusses her research and what she hopes to achieve with First Do No Harm.

 Could you go over some of the studies that led up to the First Do No Harm program?